dhrubo55/personal-blog/content/posts/day-51-creating-stream-using-streamsupport-api-from-iterator-and-splitting-by-group-and-partitioning.md

 To convert an Iterator to Spliterator there is two api's.
 One is for `unknownsized` collection and another is for known `sized` collections.
 In the known sized `Spliterators.spliterator()` requires the size whereas the unknownsized doesnt required the size.

 There is another parameter that is needed to be provided to the method, and that is `characterstics`, which is an integer that defines the characterstics of the spliterator.

+Type of spliterator's

+1. Empty Spliterator
+2. Sized Spliterator
+3. Unknownsized Spliterator